Lauren Hogg: Gun control advocacy

 After the shooting, Hogg became an activist against gun rights in the United States and became a co-founder of the March for Our Lives protests.
 She co-authored a book with her brother, David Hogg, called #NeverAgain: A New Generation Draws the Line published by Random House.

 Hogg testified as a witness before the United States House Homeland Security Subcommittee on Emergency Preparedness, Response and Recovery in September 2019, following new legislation in the United States Senate that addressed school safety.
 Before the hearing, she spoke at a rally against gun rights alongside House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer.
 Speaking to members of the subcommittee, Hogg said, "I think if we did enough, I wouldn't be here.
 I wouldn't have lost my friends."
 She also told members that lawmakers need to take steps including hiring mental health professionals to provide grief counseling to students and provide security in schools, in opposition to Governor of Florida Ron DeSantis signing a bill into law allowing public school districts to arm teachers.

 In 2019 Hogg wrote Activist, a graphic novel.

 Political views

 Hogg describes herself as liberal and supports raising the purchase age of firearms from 18 to 21, because the shooter of the Stoneman Douglas High School shooting was 19 years old and purchased the gun legally.

+App develop

+Hogg created an app, Spinback, a music logging rating app on concerts, festivals, and live music and is available on App Store.